Metaverse-AI-Lab-THU/MMVP-Dataset/readme.md

 # Visualizing
 Visualizing code has been released.
 Follow the step below for visualizing:
-1. Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSf1uLLqXfnVXR2MoyRv5bF9D5gEMc8m8YASa38sTohzVcaVUg/viewform?usp=sf_link) to request authorization to use Motion-X for non-commercial purposes.
+1. Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSf1uLLqXfnVXR2MoyRv5bF9D5gEMc8m8YASa38sTohzVcaVUg/viewform?usp=sf_link) to request authorization to use MMVP for non-commercial purposes.
 It may take one week to get reply.
 Or Contact [Tao Yu](https://ytrock.com/) at (ytrock@126.com).
 2. MMVP Dataset are following [this structure](#datasets-structure).
 3. Users could visualize dataset with the command below:
 ```